On the k-Means/Median Cost Function: Bounds on and

-Let $P$ be any $\veps$-packing set over unit sphere of maximum cardinality.
-Let $p$ be any point in $P$ and let $S(2\veps)$ be the spherical cap over the unit sphere formed by taking the intersection of a ball of radius $2 \veps$ at $p$ with the surface of the unit sphere.
-We will now upper bound the surface area of the spherical cap $S(2 \veps)$.
+Let $p$ be any point in $\Sp$ and let $S(\gamma)$ be the spherical cap over the unit sphere formed by taking the intersection of a ball of radius $\gamma$ at $p$ with the surface of the unit sphere.
+We will now upper bound the surface area of the spherical cap $S(\gamma)$.
 Let $A_d(r)$ denote the surface area of a sphere of radius $r$ in a $d$-dimensional Euclidean space.
-The surface area can be calculated using the following integral (see figure~\ref{fig:1} for reference):
+The bound on the surface area can be calculated using the following integral (see Figure~\ref{fig:bounds} for reference):